Axway/amplify-central/content/en/docs/connect_manage_environ/connect_ibm_api_connect/_index.md

 When handling a new access request event, for a given application, the following steps are taken.

-* If not previously created, create a new Product for the API within the request
+* If not previously created, create a new Draft Product for the API within the request
-* Within the Product, if needed, create a new plan to match the Amplify Marketplace plan details
+* In the Draft Product create a new plan to match the Amplify Marketplace plan details
-* Publish the Product back to the Catalog
+* Publish the Draft Product and Plan to the Catalog as a Product
-* Create a subscription with the related Application for the newly published product.
+* Create a subscription with the related Application for the newly published product

 For deprovisioning the created subscription will be removed.